Patricia Garcia

 garcia_patricia_080216_016h

-I am an Assistant Professor in the School of Information at the University of Michigan.
-I conduct qualitative research on the complex relationship between race, gender, technology, and justice.
-I am currently working on an NSF CAREER project where I partner with public libraries to study how a computational justice program model can support girls of color (ages 13-16) develop agentic computing identities.
-This research involves the design of computing education programs that support girls of color in situating their computing identities within broader self-concepts and in ways that highlight how the intersections of race and gender can function as sources of power, rather than simply sites of marginalization.
+I am an Associate Professor in the School of Information at the University of Michigan.
+I conduct action-based qualitative research on the complex relationship between race, gender, technology, and justice.
+In collaboration with public libraries and community organizations, I design computational justice programs that support youth in seeing themselves as active decision-makers who can leverage computing for individual and collective action (NSF CAREER).
+These computational justice programs historically contextualize forms of community in/justice and support youth in situating their computing identities within broader positive self-concepts and in ways that highlight how the intersections of race and gender can function as sources of power, rather than simply sites of marginalization.

-My other related work examines how harmful data practices perpetuate structural inequities along racialized and gendered lines.
+My other related work investigates how data is generated, captured, analyzed, and deployed in public service contexts, such as homeless services and public education systems.
+Based on findings from these investigations, I create educational interventions that support vulnerable populations in decision-making processes that facilitate greater control over their data.
 I plan to grow this research area by collaborating with data practitioners to imagine how the concept of critical refusal can be used to enact more equitable data practices.
-This work is done in collaboration with the co-authors of The Feminist Data Manifest-No.
+This work is informed by and done in collaboration with the co-authors of The Feminist Data Manifest-No.

-My work contributes to the fields of computing education, learning sciences, youth studies, and critical data studies.
+My work contributes to the fields of information studies, computing education, learning sciences, youth studies, and critical data studies.

 View CV